 Even unusual workplace accidents generally entitle the injured employee to Central Pennsylvania workers’ compensation for their injuries.
 A third party, such as a contractor, sub-contractor, or a manufacturer of a defective product whose negligence results in an employee’s injury may be held liable for damages which the employee may receive in addition to workers’ comp.

-If you or someone you love has been injured while on the job in Pennsylvania, please don't hesitate to contact the experienced Philadelphia workplace injury attorneys at Anapol Schwartz.
+If you or someone you love has been injured while on the job in Pennsylvania, please don’t hesitate to contact the experienced Philadelphia workplace injury attorneys at Anapol Weiss.
 Our attorneys will review the details of your case and will help you protect your rights as we seek the compensation you deserve.
-Contact the skilled on-the-job injury attorneys at Anapol Schwartz today at (866) 735-2792 for a free consultation.
+Contact the skilled on-the-job injury attorneys at Anapol Weiss today at (866) 735-2792 for a free consultation.